 - Use basic rules to detect Fraud (e.g. large transaction), then pull out all transactions done against that credit card for a larger time period (e.g. 3 months data) from a batch pipeline and run a detailed analysis

 - While monitoring weather, detect conditions like high temperature or low pressure in a given region, and then start a high resolution localized forecast on that region.

-- Detect good customers, for example through expenditure of more than $1000 within a month, and then run a detailed model to decide potential of offering a deal.
+- Detect good customers, for example through the expenditure of more than $1000 within a month, and then run a detailed model to decide the potential of offering a deal.